Samreay/TaipanDB/doc/setup.rst

 Preparing the database engine
 =============================

-:any:`TaipanDB` is currently back-ended by a Postgres_ database.
+:mod:`taipandb` is currently back-ended by a Postgres_ database.
 Although not specifically required, we *strongly* recommend a recent version of Postgres (9.6 or later) for the following reasons:

 - Versions of Postgres after 9.6 have the ability to perform some basic multithreading of queries internally, providing a performance boost;
-- Latest versions of Postgres are able to perform UPSERT_ queries, which :any:`TaipanDB` has some limited ability to take advantage of;
+- Latest versions of Postgres are able to perform UPSERT_ queries, which :mod:`taipandb` has some limited ability to take advantage of;
 - Later versions of Postgres (9.2 and up) support something called `index-only queries <https://wiki.postgresql.org/wiki/Index-only_scans>`_.
 This gives Postgres the ability to satisfy the query by only looking at a table's indices (basically, their reference arrays) rather than having to access the table data themselves.
-Such queries offer an enormous performance improvement by avoiding the I/O penalties associated with reading table data off the disk. :any:`TaipanDB` configures its tables in such a way that major, high-volume queries it performs may be satisfied using an index-only scan.
+Such queries offer an enormous performance improvement by avoiding the I/O penalties associated with reading table data off the disk. :mod:`taipandb` configures its tables in such a way that major, high-volume queries it performs may be satisfied using an index-only scan.

 .. _Postgres: https://www.postgresql.org/